MockingbirdME/game_md/core_rules/04 - actions.md

   - Relevant Secondary Skill Usage: add the character's rank bonus dice to the skill check and add the character's rank in additional successes on a successful or near failure skill check.
   - Aiding Others: a character helping another climb adds one bonus die or their rank in the secondary skill bonus dice to that character's skill check.
   - Description: climbing a well limbed oak tree or a stony cliff face with few handholds a climb skill check is what allows a character to scale any climbable surface.
   - Difficulty: any given climb will have a difficulty determined by the GM (generally between 10 and 30) as well as a total number of successes needed to make the climb (generally between 3 and 30).
-A character may continue attempting to make a climb continuing to contribute successes towards the total needed until they reach the peak or fall and need to start over.
+A character may continue attempting to make climb checks continuing to contribute successes towards the total needed until they reach the peak or fall and need to start over.
   - Critical Failure: the character loses his grip and falls any distance already climbed, or fails to make any progress if already on the ground.
 A character who falls suffers regular falling damage.
   - Failure: the character makes no progress towards their climb.
   - Near Failure: the character contributes their rank in the secondary skill towards their progress.